Average

 Firstly, there are many types of Whiskey, and Bourbon is just one of them.
 You see, all Bourbon is Whiskey, but not all Whiskey is Bourbon.
 While all Whiskeys are made from a fermented mash of grains, Bourbon is primarily made from corn.

 What are the different Whiskey types?
 To avoid overcomplicating things, there are essentially seven different types of Whiskey.
-They are: Bourbon Whiskey, Rye Whiskey, Irish Whiskey, Scotch Whisky, Japanese Whisky, Canadian Whisky, and Tennessee Whiskey,
+They are: Bourbon Whiskey, Rye Whiskey, Irish Whiskey, Scotch Whisky, Japanese Whisky, Canadian Whisky, and Tennessee Whiskey.

 OK, so, let’s ask Michael Bergström what the best Whiskey is for a Whiskey Sour.
 “Any Whiskey will make a delicious Sour.
 However, traditionally, and according to old drink books, Whiskey Sours are made with Irish Whiskey,” he says.